clion007/docker-nginx/README.md

 * Protip: This container is best combined with a sql server, e.g. mariadb and a PHP

 ## Usage
-To help you get started creating a container from this image you can either use docker-compose or the docker cli.
+To help you get started creating a container from this image you can use the docker cli.

 ### Docker cli
 ```